dev-anurag-singh/BloopAi/README.md

 5. Open [http://localhost:3000](http://localhost:3000) in your browser

+## How It Works

+### 1. Describe Your Website

+Simply tell BloopAi what kind of website you want to create.
+For example:

+- "Create a portfolio website for a graphic designer"
+- "Build an e-commerce site for handmade jewelry"
+- "Make a blog about sustainable living"

+### 2. AI Generation

+Our advanced AI analyzes your prompt and generates:

+- Complete website structure
+- Responsive design and layout
+- Relevant content and images
+- Interactive features and functionality

+### 3. Customize & Deploy

+- Review and edit the generated website
+- Make additional changes with simple prompts
+- Deploy instantly to your preferred platform

 ## Resources

 ### Free Assets

-Access free design assets and resources to customize your BloopAi instance.
+Access free design assets and resources to enhance your generated websites.

 ### Documentation

 - **Neon Database**: Cloud PostgreSQL database setup and management
 - **CodeRabbit**: Automated code review integration
-- **Stream**: Video and chat SDK documentation
+- **OpenAI**: AI content generation and optimization
 - **Inngest**: Background job processing
-- **DrizzleORM**: Database ORM and query builder
+- **PrismaORM**: Database ORM and query builder

 ## Features in Detail

-### AI-Powered Meeting Assistant

-BloopAi's AI agents can participate in meetings, take notes, answer questions, and provide real-time assistance to meeting participants.

-### Comprehensive Meeting Management

-Track meeting statuses, access complete histories, and search through transcripts to find exactly what you need from past conversations.
+### Intelligent Website Generation

+BloopAi's AI understands context and creates websites that match your vision perfectly.
+From simple landing pages to complex e-commerce sites, our AI handles all the technical details.

+### Real-Time Collaboration

+Work together with team members to create and refine websites.
+Share prompts, review changes, and collaborate seamlessly in real-time.

+### Professional Quality

+Every generated website includes:

+- Mobile-responsive design
+- SEO optimization
+- Fast loading times
+- Accessibility features
+- Modern UI/UX patterns

-### Developer-Friendly Architecture
+### Developer-Friendly

 Built with modern web technologies and includes automated code reviews, background job processing, and a complete Git workflow optimized for team collaboration.

-### Mobile-First Design

-Fully responsive design ensures a seamless experience across desktop, tablet, and mobile devices.

 ## Contributing